FRRouting/frr/doc/user/ospfd.rst

 .. index:: no area A.B.C.D range IPV4_PREFIX not-advertise
 .. clicmd:: no area A.B.C.D range IPV4_PREFIX not-advertise

-   Instead of summarizing intra area paths filter them - ie. intra area paths from this range are not advertised into other areas.
+   Instead of summarizing intra area paths filter them - i.e. intra area paths from this range are not advertised into other areas.
    This command makes sense in ABR only.